Dental Tourism – Mexico

 The population of over one hundred and ten million is ethnically diverse.
 Indigenous people tend to continue with their rural existence.
 Those of European and other extractions congregate in and around cities.
 There are approximately one million American expats in residence, mainly along the southern coastline.

 The official language is Spanish, with a third of the population unilingual.
 European and America expatriates create pockets of English, French and German speakers.
 English is common in international business, and at holiday resorts where tourists congregate.

 Landline penetration is low outside of cities because of the terrain.
-However, eighty-two percent of Mexican teenagers and adults use mobile technology.
+However, 82% of Mexican teenagers and adults use mobile technology.
 A domestic satellite system connects to one hundred and twenty earth stations, ensuring that radio, television and internet are widely available.

-The country ranks twenty-fourth in the world for literacy at close to one hundred per cent.
+The country ranks twenty-fourth in the world for literacy at close to 100%.
 Basic education delivers via a hierarchy of primary, junior high, and high schools, and is free to Mexican citizens.
 The Constitution states that school education shall be non-religious.
 Consequently, there are a number of private denominational schools, and a variety of others serving cultural niches including English speakers.

 The three highest-ranked universities are the Universidad Autónoma Metropolitana (Mexico City), the Universidad de Guadalajara (Guadalajara), and the Universidad Nacional Autónoma de México (Mexico City).
 All of these have faculties of medicine, dentistry& health, arts & humanities, business & social sciences, language & cultural studies, engineering, and science & technology.